 Now, for the first time, the service has been commissioned on a Greater Manchester-wide level and TLC: Talk, Listen, Change has been awarded a three-year contract to deliver the service.

-Through the STRIVE service, trained volunteers help victims at an earlier stage, visiting their home following an incident of domestic abuse to offer support to individuals, couples and families to prevent the abuse escalating.
+Through the STRIVE service, trained volunteers help people at an earlier stage, visiting their home following an incident of domestic abuse to offer support to individuals, couples and families to prevent the abuse escalating.

 TLC: Talk, Listen, Change have been responsible for running this service for the last two years, in which time it was extended to cover Trafford, Salford and Stockport.
 This new contract, funded by the Deputy Mayor of Greater Manchester will operate in nine local authorities and will involve working alongside Greater Manchester Police and Bridges, who are part of the Jigsaw Group.